applied-crypto-lab/picco/README.md

   The last two lines specify the number of input and output parties in the computation.
 By specifying these two values, a user is able to run a program with inputs distributed multiple parties and produce multiple outputs with each of them being sent to a distinct output party.

   Later, it will be assumed that input/output/computational parties are numbered sequentially from 1 up until the specified number of parties.
 For example, if the number of inputs parties is $N$, they are expected to be numbered 1 through $N$.
 The same entity can take on different roles (e.g., input party 1 can also be output party 2).

+- **Compilation mode.** Picco is equipped with two possible modes for compliation and execution.
+In *demployment mode* (denoted with the flag `-d`), computational parties use public key cryptography in order to set up secure communication channels.
+Inputs to the computation (as specified in a user's program) must be properly shared beforehand using `picco-utility`.
+In *measurement mode* (denoted with the flag `-m`) foregoes the public key infrastructure to have parties directly establish secure communication.
+Any secret shared private inputs are produced via local pseudorandom generators once the initial setup is completed.

+  **Note: as of this time measurement mode only supports generating shares of random private values, but not random public values.
+Any restrictions other restrictions outlined below apply to both deployment and measurement modes.**

 - **Program compilation.** To compile a user's program into its secure implementation, one needs to execute the following command:

   ```
-  ./picco <user program> <SMC config> <translated program> <utility config>
+  ./picco [-d | -m] <user program> <SMC config> <translated program> <utility config>
   ```

   Here, the arguments that the executable `picco` takes are:
+  1. the compilation mode (`-d` for deployment or `-m` for measurement)

-  1. the name of the file containing user program to be translated;
+  2. the name of the file containing user program to be translated;
-  2. the of the file containing SMC config as described above;
+  3. the of the file containing SMC config as described above;
-  3. the name of a file that will store the result of user program translation as a C++ program;
+  4. the name of a file that will store the result of user program translation as a C++ program;
-  4. the name of a file that will store information that needs to be communicated to the utility program (such as the setup information found in the SMC config file and the list of variables used in I/O), i.e., a config file for the utility program.
+  5. the name of a file that will store information that needs to be communicated to the utility program (such as the setup information found in the SMC config file and the list of variables used in I/O), i.e., a config file for the utility program.

   The executable takes two files as its input and produces two files as its output.

+  If you are running in measurement mode, you can skip directly to [here](#execution-of-user-programs).

 ## Generation of inputs for user programs